Could you join our team of Trustees?

 We run a group in Chesterton where a volunteer could work alongside our staff team to help mums who are isolated and / or vulnerable to come together once a week during term time to build strong relationships, get advice and access services.
 The group:

 - Offer activities and creative events for children

 - Allows children to learn how to share (toys, snacks etc)

 - Facilitates children and mothers singing and / or exercising together

 - Encourages families to develop independence

 If you feel none of the projects above are right for you then we always need 1:1 home visiting volunteers across Cambridgeshire to support families that will benefit from early intervention.
 We work with families who are isolated, who are recovering from domestic abuse, have mental health issues, who experience multiple births, have a disabled child or are finding coping difficult for any reason and need some extra time limited help to form relationships with their child, to build resilience and to develop skills as well as to access services and other forms of support.
-Volunteers will agree targets with the family and Home-Start Co-ordinator so that visits have a purpose and visits have an aim in mind.
+Volunteers will agree targets with the family and Home-Start Co-ordinator so that visits have a purpose and an aim in mind.

 If you are interested in any of these opportunities please contact 01480 700242 or email@example.com